Diversity and Inclusion

 Diversity Awareness Club provides a chance for students to discuss the variety of topics diversity presents to us.
 At this club, students are allowed to share their opinions of race, ethnicity, sexual orientation, religion, gender, age, socioeconomic status, and ability in a comfortable environment.
 Advisor: Sam Willis

-The mission of the Gender and Sexuality Alliance: Prism, is to create a more safe and accepting community at Episcopal with regards to sexual orientation and gender expression.
+The mission of the Queer/Straight Alliance is to create a more safe and accepting community at Episcopal with regards to sexual orientation and gender expression.
 Through education, open discussions, and organized activities, Prism seeks to raise awareness and to address injustices faced by LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, and beyond) people and their allies within the Episcopal community.
-Advisors: Christopher McCreary, Dr. Sarah Wahlberg
+Advisors: Dr. Sarah Wahlberg, Alex Jimenez

 Hispanic Student Union (HSU)